gberenfield/ring-wicked-pdf/README.md

 Require it via `(:require [ring-wicked-pdf :as wicked])`

+Make sure you have a "tmp" subdirectory in your resource directory tree.

 To render a page as a pdf, simply call `(wicked/as-pdf [contents])` with the full html contents to render with wkhtmltopdf.

 NB: Resources (css/images) default to "resources/public/" path in the main directory of your web app.

-You can optionally pass in another resources directory.
+You can optionally pass in another resources directory as well as page orientation.
-`(wicked/as-pdf [contents your-resource-subdir])`
+`(wicked/as-pdf contents :orientation "landscape" :resource-dir "my-resource-subdir")`

 ###Compojure Example
 The following route renders `/pdf` directly as a pdf.